neliaterrazas/galactic-calc/README.md

 * $ npm run build in the terminal to retrieve dist folder
 * Open in your favorite text editor to see said folders
 * $ npm run start to open a new tab with the live site/ compile code.
+* $ npm run test to open Karma and see the tests live.

 ### Roadmap
-I will have to refactor back end to ES6 and redefine classes.
+I will have to refactor back end to ES6 and redefine classes, connect the dots on why my getAge() function is only working in Karma and not the actual site, and add life expectancy functions.

 ### License